-\begin{proof} Let $(M,\mc{P})$ with $M=(\vc g\ell)$ be an instance of $\mathcal X$.
+\begin{proof} Let $(M,\mc{P})$ with $M=(\vc g m)$ be an instance of $\mathcal X$.
 Moreover, suppose polynomials in $M$ have total degree at most $d$.
-By the above definition, in polynomial time, we construct an instance $(M',\mc{P}')$ with $M'=(\vc {g'}\ell)$ of $\mathcal Y$ that satisfies the conditions in the definition.
+By the definition of substitution reducibility, in polynomial time, we construct an instance $(M',\mc{P}')$ with $M'=(\vc {g'}m)$ from $\mathcal Y$ that satisfies the conditions in the definition.
 Note that each polynomial $h_i$ in the substitution collection has degree at most $\ell_i|D|$, therefore, each $g'_i$ in $M'$ has a bounded degree.
 We now prove $(M,\mc{P})$ is a \textbf{yes} instance if and only if $(M',\mc{P}')$ is a \textbf{yes} instance.